-- A form (#%apply-values proc expr) is equivalent to (call-with-values (lambda () expr) proc), but the run-time system avoids allocating a closure for expr. - Some applications of core primitives are annotated with #%in, which indicates that the JIT compiler will inline the operation.
+- A form (#%apply-values proc expr) is equivalent to (call-with-values (lambda () expr) proc), but the run-time system avoids allocating a closure for expr. - A define-values form may have (begin '%%inline-variant%% expr1 expr2) for its expression, in which case expr2 is the normal result, but expr1 may be inlined for calls to the definition from other modules.
+Definitions of functions without an '%%inline-variant%% are never inlined across modules. - Some applications of core primitives are annotated with #%in, which indicates that the JIT compiler will inline the operation.
 (Inlining information is not part of the bytecode, but is instead based on an enumeration of primitives that the JIT is known to handle specially.)
 Operations from racket/flonum and racket/unsafe/ops are always inlined, so #%in is not shown for them. - Some applications of flonum operations from racket/flonum and racket/unsafe/ops are annotated with #%flonum, indicating a place where the JIT compiler might avoid allocation for intermediate flonum results.
 A single #%flonum by itself is not useful, but a #%flonum operation that consumes a #%flonum or #%from-flonum argument indicates a potential performance improvement.
 A #%from-flonum wraps an identifier that is bound by let with a #%as-flonum around its value, which indicates a local binding that can avoid boxing (when used as an argument to an operation that can work with unboxed values). - A #%decode-syntax form corresponds to a syntax object.
-Future improvements to the decompiler will convert such syntax objects to a readable form.

-7.1 API for Decompiling
+9.1 API for Decompiling